Monday, December 20, 2010

 It was a revelation.
 It meant that I could start writing more like myself-you know, poorly.

+Here's the first blog where I just started to be more me at work.
 It was actually interesting to write-- based on a panel discussion on red lipstick and it's importance in the history of beauty.

 Here's something I learned in my research: did you know in WWII, when the allies liberated the Nazi death camp at Bergen-Belsen, supplies came in including food, water and vats of red lipstick.
 Soldiers thought it was so insane-- why would anyone send red lipstick?